With wonder and awe…

 I have heard that some of you have been teasing other children at the playground—not just once in a while—but every day.
 Others have been telling tall tales at school about certain kids and persuading other kids not to hang out with them.
 I would call these things BULLYING.

-Bullying Information for You
+Bullying and You

 You probably know about Binky Barnes who is Arthur’s classmate in the Arthur cartoon TV show.
 He starts out early in the stories as part of a group (known as “The Tough Customers”) who bully others.
 But later, Arthur gets to know Binky and he becomes good friends with him.